📢 Webinar Alert! Reliability Automation - AI, ML, & Workflows in Incident Management. Register Here

 As organizations grow in scale and embrace diverse, complex architectures—spanning cloud, hybrid environments, microservices, and edge computing—the number of incidents they face grows as well.
 Network outages, application failures, cybersecurity breaches, and performance degradations are just a few of the incidents that can severely impact service availability and business operations.

-Traditional incident management relies heavily on human intervention, often reacting to problems as they arise.
+Traditional incident management and incident response relies heavily on human intervention, often reacting to problems as they arise.
 While skilled IT professionals are indispensable, human-driven responses can be slow, error-prone, and insufficient to manage the scale of modern-day incident loads.
 Furthermore, today's customers and stakeholders demand faster recovery times, better reliability, and proactive approaches to problems.
 The need for AI stems from these heightened expectations and the inherent limitations of manual systems in handling high volumes of incidents in real-time.

 The Evolution of Incident Management: From Reactive to Proactive